East Suffolk line: Previous infrastructure items

 Two of the stations on the line had level crossings incorporated into the platforms.
 At Saxmundham the original down platform (the platforms here were staggered rather than opposite each other) required extension for longer trains and rather than close the Chantry Road, the platform acted as a gate and were swung across the railway when road access was required.
 A train hit the road gate in the early 1960s and the platform was replaced by more conventional gates.
 By this time the railway had become a secondary route and the longer platform was not required.

 A similar arrangement was at Halesworth where the platforms were extended in 1887.
 Increasing road traffic in the 1950s resulted in a new road bridge being built to the north of the station.
-The level crossing was abolished in 1959 although the gates remained as part of the platform for some years.
+The level crossing was closed in 1959 although the gates remained as part of the platform for some years.

 At Beccles there was an unusual draw bridge arrangement which allowed milk churns and barrows to be moved from the main platform to the island platform.
 This was installed in 1933 and was located at the south end of the station.
 When not in use the bridge formed part of the platform surface.

 At Woodbridge there was long siding (referred to as a tramway) which ran alongside the East Suffolk line for 41 chain towards Melton.
 Serving a number of riverside industries and open until the 1950s it was notable as being worked by shunting horses rather than locomotives.

 Southwold Railway Trust

-The Southwold Railway Trust is "Committed to restoring the historic narrow gauge railway link between Halesworth & Southwold; preserving it for future generations to enjoy."
+The Southwold Railway Trust is "committed to restoring the historic narrow gauge railway link between Halesworth & Southwold; preserving it for future generations to enjoy."